alimness/sabbath-school-resources/src/en/aij/2025-00-bb-tg/part-05/05-03-lesson-01-creation/05-03-lesson-01-creation.md

 I give my money to Him.\
 (repeat)

-!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-11-money.mp3] Here Is My Money {"credits":[{"key":"Writer","value":"Janet Sage"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"copyright":"Copyright © 2001 North American Division Corporation of Seventh-day Adventists.
+!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-11-money.mp3] Here Is My Money {"credits":[{"key":"Writer","value":"Janet Sage"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"title": "Credits","copyright":"Copyright © 2001 North American Division Corporation of Seventh-day Adventists.
 From Little Voices Praise Him, #32.
 Used by permission."}

 **^[PRAY]({"style":{"text":{"color": "#a65726"}}})**\
 Pray for the offering to be a blessing to God’s work.
 Pray also for the babies and parents in your class.
 Then transition to Parent Time.
 You will find weekly handouts at www.aliveinjesus.info.